brandokoch/neovim-ide/README.md

 |`]c`| When merging to jump to next conflict |
 |`d2o`| Accept change from left window when merging |
 |`:d3o` | Accept change from right window when merging|

+You can also do interesting stuff while editing a file:
+- To call git blame on a line do: `:Gitsigns blame_line`
+- To preview the change made on a part of the file do: `:Gitsigns preview_hunk`

+## Mason

 ## LSP
+LSP

 | Command | Description |
 | --- | --- |
 |`gD`| Go to declaration|